Anshul123B/OIBSIP/Tribute page/Readme.md

 ## License

-This tribute page is open-source and available under the [MIT License](LICENSE).
+This tribute page is open-source and available under the [MIT License].
 You are free to use and modify the code for personal or educational purposes.

 ---